 Smoking rates are declining in Australia, although the rate appears to be slowing.
 And there are still worryingly high rates of smoking in some populations and jurisdictions, such as the Northern Territory.
 In 2009 Australian researchers predicted smoking cessation rates would need to double to ensure Australian smoking prevalence dropped to the policy target of 10% by 2020.

 Over a decade ago leading tobacco control expert Derek Yach, a Yale Professor and former senior World Health Organisation (WHO) executive, warned against complacency in tobacco control, and urged greater action.
-In 2016 Ruth Malone (former editor of the journal Tobacco Control) was still emphasising the point, highlighting current measures will not achieve an end to the tobacco pandemic.
+In 2016 Ruth Malone (editor of the journal Tobacco Control) was still emphasising the point, highlighting current measures will not achieve an end to the tobacco pandemic.
 She asked,

 Will caution and inertia shape another century of public health catastrophe?